 Technology and Modern Psychographics

 Buyers conduct research on the internet, often on third-party websites such as industry publications, blogs, social networks and product review websites.
-This means billions of interactions, data points and other useful user information about buyers are accumulated every day across the web.
+Billions of interactions, data points and other useful user information about website visitors are accumulated every day across the web.

 Historically, sellers have been unable to track this behavioral data, leaving this invaluable activity within a longstanding blind spot we call the Dark Funnel™.

-However, the AI-powered capabilities of world-class account engagement platforms (like 6sense) can deanonymize, illuminate, compile, and analyze those buyer intent signals in ways that can reveal a great deal about buyers and the companies they work for.
+However, the AI-powered capabilities of world-class account engagement platforms (like 6sense) can tie those buying intent signals to specific accounts in ways that can reveal which companies are poised to buy, how soon, and the topics that are animating their decision-making processes.

 Conducting Psychographic Segmentation